sallu-786/Chainlit_Chatbot/README.md

 For query/projects/consultancy please contact me at suleman.muhammad08@gmail.com

 ## License

-This project is licensed under the MIT License - Please give it a star if it helps
+This project is under the MIT License - Please give it a star if it helps